HackYourFutureBelgium/home/curriculum/precourse.md

 ### What tools do we use?

 1. Slack - how we communicate

+Slack is used to communicate between coaches and students during the week.
+Each class has their own channel in Slack where module specific questions can be asked.
+We require our students to be active on Slack and ask questions when they get stuck.
+Students are off course also stimulated to help each other out.

 2. GitHub - how we learn coding

+Our [Github repository](https://github.com/HackYourFutureBelgium/) contains all the specifications and learning goals for the different modules.
+It's advised to get yourself familiar with Github.

 ### How do we teach?